 Jade in our Lola Pants and Jerry Jacket

 We sat down with Jade and asked her a few questions about being a creative, what's currently inspiring her in these unprecedented times, self discovery, and how fashion and her style has allowed her to express herself.

 We have to ask, what does a digital colourist do?

 A digital colourist works hand in hand with the director and photographer.
 We use what's called a 'colorimetric' to define the mood, look, and vibe of a film.
-Colour has a huge impact on mood, the way it can hide or reveal things.
+Color has a huge impact on mood, the way it can hide or reveal things.

 I fell in love with this job for multiple reasons.
-First was because I've always loved creating images, telling stories and think colours are an amazing tool to help project emotions.
+First was because I've always loved creating images, telling stories and think colors are an amazing tool to help project emotions.
 I also love the sacredness of how it's done.
 Every aspect can be modified, saturated, brightened, or toned down.
 Every adjustment requires a decision.
 They have meaning behind them and a simple adjustment can elevate the effectiveness of a film.

 What types of films have you created?

 For example I've done mostly created fashion films, but I've also orchestrated music videos and short feature films.

 My newest project just came out.
 It is called Oracle Sisters.
 The film is for a song called High mood.
 It's a journey into self-discovery.
 I really enjoyed it because it felt more like creating an art-piece, a poem, or a painting than an actual shoot.